ImzyO/African_Rapid_Care/README.md

 # Architecture
 ![technology](./public/images/tech.png)

-ARC is a Flask web application build with the following technologies:
+ARC is a Flask web application built with the following technologies:
 ## Front End:
 - **HTML/CSS** for markup and styling of the webpages
 - **Javascript** for dynamic content